-Social work then offered a new career option for ambitious, motivated and educated women like Amelia Earhart.
+Social work then offered a new career option for ambitious, educated women like Amelia Earhart.
 She taught English to Syrian, Chinese and some Italian children.
 They were as interesting as any people she had known, she later wrote.

 She lived in Medford, Mass., but she rarely stayed home.
 Earhart somehow found time to fly and to promote flying.
-She acted as a sales representative for Kinner Aircraft, wrote columns about aviation and laid plans for an organization for women fliers that would become the Ninety Nines.
+She worked as a sales representative for Kinner Aircraft, wrote columns about aviation and laid plans for an organization for women fliers that would become the Ninety Nines.

 She was soon back in the air.
 Above, photographer Leslie Jones snapped her first takeoff after her famed trans-Atlantic flight.

 Amelia Earhart went on to set more aviation records.
 She flew solo across the Atlantic, wrote a best-selling book and earned the Distinguished Flying Cross.